 The law school's network allows students access to e-mail, Blackboard for course-related materials, LexisNexis, Westlaw, the online catalog, and other services.
 Students connect to the law school network via hardwired connections in carrels and classrooms, or via wireless access throughout the building.
 Students may connect to the network from their homes as well.

 The library's special collections include a number of rare volumes pertaining to the development of Anglo-American legal principles, and include most Virginia primary materials printed before 1866.

 The library also houses the papers of University of Richmond alumnus and former adjunct law school professor Judge Robert R. Merhige, Jr. Merhige served in the United States District Court, Eastern District of Virginia, and presided over numerous prominent cases, including Richmond's school desegregation cases and the Dalkon shield products liability cases.
 The papers reflect his many professional and judicial activities from the 1940's through the 1990's.

-There are seven group study rooms located in the basement of the library.
+There are five group study rooms located in the basement of the library.
 These rooms are designed primarily for group study and research by two or more law students, but an individual student may use a study room if it is not being used by a group.
-Two of the study rooms are equipped with video and audio equipment for patron use.
 The library may restrict use of study rooms to groups at appropriate times, such as examination periods.
+In addition, study rooms are available to Richmond Law students and approved groups only.
 In order to use a study room, students must check out a key from the circulation desk.